coopTilleuls/CoopTilleulsYmlpBundle/README.md

 ## Credits

-This bundle has been written by Baptiste Meyer for [La Coopérative des Tilleuls](http://les-tilleuls.coop).
+This bundle has been written by Baptiste Meyer for [Les-Tilleuls.coop](http://les-tilleuls.coop).